InvAASTCluster: On Applying Invariant-Based Program Clustering to Introductory Programming Assignments: Syntax Trees and Invariants

 \subsection{Program Invariants}

 Program invariants are conditions that must always be true at a given point during a program’s execution.
 Dynamically generated program invariants are \emph{likely invariants} observed during several program executions for a given program.
-The dynamically generated set of program invariants provides information about a program’s behavior, i.e. its semantics.
-If two programs share the same set of program invariants, they are likely semantically equivalent.
-Hence, an invariant-based representation of programs should allow to find out which student submissions in a given programming assignment have the same or similar behavior.
+The dynamically generated set of program invariants provides information about a program’s behavior, i.e., its semantics.
+If two programs share the same program invariants, they are likely semantically equivalent.
+Hence, an invariant-based representation of programs should allow us to find out which student submissions in a given programming assignment have the same or similar behavior.

-To compare two sets of program invariants, a relation between the variables in both sets is required.
+In order to compare two sets of program invariants, a relation between the variables in both sets is required.
 We propose to rename all the variables in a program based on the variables’ type and usage.
 All the variables are renamed the first time they are assigned to some value in a program.
 The variable’s new name is a concatenation between its type and a counter for how many variables have already been renamed in the program.
 With this technique of variable renaming, two programs’ sets of invariants can be easily compared.
 This method is very simple and fragile, although \IPAs are usually relatively small and simple imperative programs.
 Therefore, this naive approach should work for \IPAs.
+Example~\ref{eg:renaming-vars} shows two programs whose variables were renamed using this variable renaming method.